 In the first part of this article series, I described what Track and Trace is and how it relates to outbound logistics; if you missed it, check it out here.
-In this article, I will discus how we can provide full visibility into the inbound logistics process by leveraging SAP’s Event Management module and EDI carrier status notifications.
+In this article, I will discuss how we can provide full visibility into the inbound logistics process by leveraging SAP’s Event Management module and EDI carrier status notifications.
 Organizations that place purchase orders (PO) for their suppliers or manufacturers have a very real need to make sure that the product arrives at the intended destination on the date that it was requested and promised.
 Scheduling receiving resources and ability to meet customer demand, all rely on the product getting to the warehouse when it was scheduled to be there.

 Do you have enough time between when you find out about the issue and the time needed to correct it?
 Do these issues in inbound logistics cause disruption and potentially lead to lost customers and sales?